Development Guide

 Evaluation System:

-- Recall-focused metrics: Each test case defines required facts that must appear in responses
+- Recall-focused metrics: Each scenario defines required facts that must appear in responses

-- 100% recall requirement: All test cases must achieve perfect recall to pass
+- 100% recall requirement: All scenarios must achieve perfect recall to pass

 - Criteria-based evaluation: Uses template-based prompts with structured verdict parsing

-- Memory integration: Reports include full conversation context for each test case
+- Memory integration: Reports include full conversation context for each scenario

 -